Skip to content

 1. Explicit CLI flag — if --total-kv-blocks is set, that value is used regardless of backend

-2. Auto-calculation (roofline/crossmodel only) — when MemoryGiB > 0 in the hardware config, CalculateKVBlocks derives the block count from model architecture and GPU memory, superseding the defaults.yaml value.
-Three failure modes: (a) if MemoryGiB is missing from hardware_config.json, BLIS warns and falls back to the defaults.yaml value (layer 3) or hardcoded default (layer 4); (b) if model architecture params cannot be extracted from config.json, BLIS exits with an error; (c) if the calculation itself fails (e.g., unsupported activation function), BLIS exits with an error.
-Only the MemoryGiB-missing case is a graceful fallback — other failures are fatal.
-Auto-calculation currently requires SwiGLU-family activations (silu, swiglu, geglu); models with other activations (e.g., Falcon's gelu) should set --total-kv-blocks explicitly
+2. Auto-calculation (all backends) — when MemoryGiB > 0 in the hardware config and config.json is available, CalculateKVBlocks derives the block count from model architecture and GPU memory.
+BLIS attempts to resolve config.json by checking --model-config-folder, then model_configs/ (cached/bundled), then fetching from HuggingFace (set HF_TOKEN for gated models).
+Failure modes: (a) if MemoryGiB is missing from hardware_config.json, BLIS warns and falls back to the hardcoded default (layer 3); (b) if model architecture params cannot be extracted from config.json, BLIS warns and falls back to the hardcoded default; (c) if the calculation itself fails (e.g., unsupported activation function), BLIS warns and falls back to the hardcoded default.
+Auto-calculation currently requires SwiGLU-family activations (silu, swiglu, geglu); models with other activations (e.g., Falcon's gelu) will fall back to the hardcoded default unless --total-kv-blocks is explicitly set

 Coefficient Calibration